vestrel00/contacts-android/docs/data/delete-data-sets.md

     .commit()
 ```

-If you want to delete a list of emails and phones,
+To delete a list of emails and phones,

 ```kotlin
 val deleteResult = delete